 We should not assume that a hardship or calamity was punishment.
 God will say so if it was.

 There are four types of people I am targeting as readers for my book.
 I’ll list them in outline form here, and then expand on them in future posts.

 - People who want a better understanding of the sovereignty of God.

-- People who believe that calamities are judgements from God on the individuals upon whom the calamity fell.
+- People who believe that calamities are judgments from God on the individuals upon whom the calamity fell.